lucas-ko/lucas-ko.github.io/_posts/2024-11-24-Entra-ID-Smart-Lockout.md

 Smart lockout is enabled for every Entra ID customer but it's not configurable for free tenants.
 For tenants licensed with Premium P1 or P2, some configuration capabilities become available:

-Lockout threshold - Maximum number of bad authentication attempts over which the account is locked out.
+**Lockout threshold **- Maximum number of bad authentication attempts over which the account is locked out.
 If the first sign-in after a lockout also fails, the account locks out again.

-Lockout duration - Minimum lockout duration in seconds (during initial lockout).
+**Lockout duration** - Minimum lockout duration in seconds (during initial lockout).
 Subsequent lockouts are increasingly longer.

 ![image](https://github.com/user-attachments/assets/dcea6684-228c-4fed-824d-1ba727997ba0)

-You might say, _"That's cool, but what actually happens if I am hybrid and use password hash synchronization (PHS), will my affected users' on-premises accounts also be locked out?"_.
+You might say, _"That's cool, but what actually happens if I am hybrid and use password hash synchronization (PHS), will my users' on-premises accounts also be locked out?"_.

 Great question!
 Let's consider two scenarios: